Nickolay-Martynenko/Photonuclear-Interactions-in-EAS/README.md

 ## Requirements

 To work with the datasets, you will need **[Git&nbsp;Large&nbsp;File&nbsp;Storage](https://git-lfs.com)**, **[Python&nbsp;3](https://www.python.org/downloads/)**, and the **[Awkward&nbsp;Array](https://awkward-array.org/doc/main/)** Python library.
-The datasets were created using Python&nbsp;3.12.7 and the Awkward&nbsp;Array&nbsp;2.8.4, and it is therefore recommended that these versions be used for reproducibility.
+The datasets were created and tested using Python&nbsp;3.12.7 and the Awkward&nbsp;Array&nbsp;2.8.4.
+To ensure reproducibility, it is recommended to use exactly these versions.

 ## How to Get Started